wehlutyk/thesis/content/3-gistr-3-methods.md

   Interactions between subjects can also scale to involve synchronous or asynchronous contact between hundreds of people, without having to manage per-subject scheduling.
 * *Speed of data collection*:
   once the initial development is completed (see costs below), the data collection cycle is short.
-  One day can be enough to collect a data set comparable in size and quality to the final substitutions set extracted and analysed in the previous chapter.
+  One day can be enough to collect \num{1000}--\num{10000} usable data points, a size comparable to the final substitutions set extracted and analysed in the previous chapter.
   This is especially relevant for exploratory work which is made much easier with shorter trial-and-error cycles.
 * *Flexible recruitment*:
   while also a challenge (see costs below), subject recruitment is more flexible than in the laboratory: